concordion/concordion-logging-tooltip-extension-demo/README.md

 What you should see
 --------------------------------
-The test will open a Firefox browser and perform some Google searches.
+The test will open a Chrome browser and perform some Google searches.

 ### JUnit output
 The test should pass successfully.